helmfile/vals/README.md

 `auth_method` default to `token` and can also be set to the value of the `VAULT_AUTH_METHOD` envar.
 `role_id` defaults to the value of the `VAULT_ROLE_ID` envvar.
 `secret_id` defaults to the value of the `VAULT_SECRET_ID` envvar.
+`version` is the specific version of the secret to be obtained.
+Used when you want to get a previous content of the secret.

 Examples: